-13.M.20 Area identification
+13.M.1920 Area identification

-MEP maps identify Tory Channel and part of Queen Charlotte Sound as a National Transportation Area.
-The area extends from Tory Channel (between East and West Head) into inner Queen Charlotte Sound (between West Head, Ruakaka Bay and a point southwest of Kaitapeha Bay) to the Port of Picton (excluding Grove Arm).
-Queen Charlotte Sound (excluding the National Transportation Area) has also been defined as part of an established shipping route.
+MEP maps identify Tory Channel and part of Queen Charlotte Sound as a National Transportation Route.
+The route extends from Tory Channel (between East and West Head) into inner Queen Charlotte Sound (between West Head, Ruakaka Bay and a point southwest of Kaitapeha Bay) to the Port of Picton (excluding Grove Arm).
+Queen Charlotte Sound (excluding the National Transportation Route) has also been defined as part of an established shipping route.